Lake Erie College of Osteopathic Medicine - Bradenton Campus - LECOM Bradenton

 Non-Profit

-LECOM Erie (main campus), LECOM at Seton Hill (additional location), LECOM at Elmira (additional location)
+LECOM Erie (main campus), LECOM at Seton Hill (additional location), LECOM at Elmira (additional location), LECOM at Jacksonville University (additional location)

 Institutional Affiliation